bitrise-io/devcenter/docs/getting-started/signing-up/connecting-account-bitrise.md

     ![Connect account when adding new app](/img/signing-up/add-app-connect-account.png)

 1. Click `Connect GitHub/GitLab/Bitbucket`.
+This will take you to the login page of the Git provider.

-1. Log in to the Git provider account and then click `Okay`.
+1. Log in to the Git provider account.
+If the login was successful, you should be redirected to Bitrise, and a pop-up message should inform you that you successfully linked the account.
+Click `Okay`.

 And you are done!
 If everything goes well, you are redirected to the `Create New App` page and you can add your new app.